 The most common mistake while using gua sha is to believe that if you apply hard pressure while draining the fluids, you may get quicker or faster results.
-This is absolutely false news, and gua sha asks only for a firm and gentle pressure.
+This is absolutely false news, and gua sha asks only for firm and gentle pressure.

 Can gua sha tighten skin?

 The short answer is: maybe.
-Though some people believe that gua sha can help to tighten the skin and reduce the appearance of wrinkles.
+However, some people believe that gua sha can help to tighten the skin and reduce the appearance of wrinkles.
 Some anecdotal evidence supports these claims, but more research is needed to confirm them.

 So if you’re considering trying gua sha for tightening skin, know that it might help to improve your skin’s appearance.
 But don’t expect miracles.
 Tightening your skin takes time and commitment, and there’s no quick fix.
-Be patient, be consistent.
+Be patient, and be consistent.

-Can you use Gua Sha on thighs?
+Can you use Gua Sha on the thighs?